sofiamarggg/sofiamarggg/README.md

-- 👋 Hey there!
-I’m Margrette Sofia, a 16-year-old student who's interested in anything tech.
-- 🌱 I’m currently learning Responsive Web Design as well as UI/UX Design.
-- 📫 You can email me @margrettesofia@gmail.com
+# 😸 Hey there!
+I'm Margrette (called by Marg), a **16-year-old student from the Philippines** who's interested in anything tech.
+Aside from keeping up with it, I also love to learn new languages and come up with projects that can make day-to-day activities much more simpler and done more efficiently.
+# 📚 Currently learning
+- UI/UX Design
+- JavaScript